 - (1) Counsel.
-Counsel for the parties and employees of counsel who have responsibility for the action; - (2) Parties.
+Counsel for the parties and employees of counsel who have responsibility for the preparation and trial of the action; - (2) Parties.
 Individual parties and employees and insurance carriers of a party but only to the extent counsel determines in good faith that the employee's assistance is reasonably necessary to the conduct of the litigation in which the information is disclosed or, in the case of insurance carriers, that the actual or alleged coverage or contract with the insurance carrier(s) pertains, may pertain, or allegedly pertains to the litigation; - (3) The Court and its personnel; - (4) Court Reporters and Recorders.
 Court reporters and recorders engaged for depositions; - (5) Contractors.
 Those persons specifically engaged for the limited purpose of making copies of documents or organizing or processing documents, including outside vendors hired to process electronically stored documents; - (6) Consultants and Experts.
 Consultants, investigators, or experts employed by the parties or counsel for the parties to assist in the preparation and trial of this action but only after such persons have completed the certification contained in Attachment A, Acknowledgment of Understanding and Agreement to Be Bound; - (7) Witnesses at depositions.
 During their depositions, witnesses in this action to whom disclosure is reasonably necessary.
 Witnesses shall not retain a copy of documents containing Confidential Information, except witnesses may receive a copy of all exhibits marked at their depositions in connection with review of the transcripts.
-Pages of transcribed deposition testimony or exhibits to depositions that are designated as Confidential Information pursuant to the process set out in this Order must be separately bound by the court reporter and may not be disclosed to anyone except as permitted under this Order. - (8) Author or recipient.
-The author or recipient of the document (not including persons who received the document in the course of the litigation); and - (9) Others by Consent.
-Other persons only by written consent of the producing party or upon order of the Court and on such conditions as may be agreed or ordered.
+Pages of transcribed deposition testimony or exhibits to depositions that are designated as Confidential Information pursuant to the process set out in this Order must be separately bound by the court reporter and may not be disclosed to anyone except as permitted under this Order.